All the info you need for your stay at Nannai

 Public transport: Not adviced.
 If you do want to take the bus from Olbia to Ulassai, you should take it to Barisardo or Tertenia from there you will need to find a 25 min lift to Ulassai.

 There is a fresh water tap just above the church, on the side of the lavatory building.
 Rubbish bins are close to the water.
-Ulassai has two supermarkets and a butcher.
-There’s a pharmacy on the main street as well as the pizzeria “batista” where you can eat decent pizza for a very moderate price.
+Ulassai has three supermarkets and a 2 butchers.
+There’s a pharmacy on the main street, the pizzeria “da batista” and 2 restauraunts called Ferro e Fuoco and Miele Amaro.
 The library offers free access to internet and computers between 11am and 1pm.

-Beer and good vibes can be found in the wooden bar located on Piazza Barigau.
+Beer and good vibes can be found in Stazione Curcuda at the entry of the village or the white wooden bar located on Piazza Barigau.
 That same square hosts a small fresh market every Tuesday.
-The closest ATM is in Jerzu (the village next to Ulassai) as well as the local hospital.
+The ATM is at Banco di Sardegna on the main street as you exit the village towards Osini.
+There are emergency medical services in the village next door in Jerzu, the closest hospital is Lanusei.